apache/doris/docs/en/community/design/grouping_sets_design.md

 3, null    (GROUPING_ID: a, null -> 01 -> 1)
 null, 4    (GROUPING_ID: null, b -> 10 -> 2)
 null, null (GROUPING_ID: null, null -> 11 -> 3)
 ```

-然后，将上面的 8 行数据作为输入，对 a, b, GROUPING_ID 进行 GROUP BY 操作即可。
+And then use those row as input, then GROUP BY  a, b, GROUPING_ID

-### 3.2 具体例子验证说明
+### 3.2 Example

-假设有一个 t 表，包含如下列和数据：
+Table t:

 ```
 mysql> select * from t;